How employee engagement can help businesses tackle care staff shortages

 Encourage social bonding

 One of the highest reported influences on staff retention is having a friend at work.
-Employees who have friends at work will stay with a company longer, report lower levels of stress and take less time off on sickness leave.
+Employees who have friends at work will stay with a company longer, report lower levels of stress and take less time off on sick leave.
 Allow staff to take breaks with friends (where possible), use mentors in an induction, and organise social events (you don’t always have to foot the bill!) and opportunities for team bonding.

 Challenge